< Back to all blogs

 March 29, 2022

 Learning what is a live load in trucking is useful in logistics.
-Whether you’re a new trucker still learning the trade, or your new to the field of logistics and you’re still figuring out how to communicate with your truckers, there are a lot of new terms you have to learn.
+Whether you’re a new trucker still learning the trade, or you’re new to the field of logistics and you’re still figuring out how to communicate with your truckers.
+There are a lot of new terms you have to learn.
 Some of them may be fairly self explanatory, but others can definitely be confusing.

 Some of the most confusing, yet most important terms are those used to describe the load of the truck.
 These terms matter because they determine the trucker’s schedule, and can affect the cost of each shipment as well as many other logitistical matters.